flancia-coop/doc.anagora.org/mastodon-upgrade.md

 - Put the instance in [[maintenance mode]].
 - Upgrade the instance proper.

 The [[work schedule]] we got from the previous members of the [[twg]] is at https://git.coop/social.coop/tech/operations/-/wikis/jobs.

-Linking is sparse for now; https://git.coop/social.coop/tech/operations#mastodon-upgrade-notes exists, for example, but the link to [[mastodon upgrade]] in the link above leads nowhere.
+Linking is sparse for now; https://git.coop/social.coop/tech/operations#mastodon-upgrade-notes exists, for example, but the link to [[mastodon upgrade]] leads nowhere currently.

-#todo look at the Mastodon/Hometown update cadence and plan accordingly; if it's roughly monthly schedule a monthly run.
+We should look at the Mastodon/Hometown update cadence and plan accordingly; if it's roughly monthly on average, schedule a monthly run.
+As detailed in the section above, we are currently eight months behind on releases.

 ## Backups and restores

-Our highest overall priority is to test backups and restores.
+Our highest overall priority is actually to test backups and restores.
 These are a prerequisite to make any changes to our setup, and indeed for safely running https://social.coop for the community.
 We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time.

 Tech procedures are kept mainly in [[go/twg/wiki]].

 ## Experiments